 - Demonstrate written and oral communication skills in a collaborative environment.

-To receive a Bachelor of Science in Information Systems, students must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level, and the University General Education requirements.
+To receive a Bachelor of Science in Information Systems, students must complete at least 180 quarter units, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level, and a minimum 70.5 units of the University General Education requirements.
 In the absence of transfer credit, additional general electives may be necessary to satisfy total units for the degree.
-The following courses are specific degree requirements.
 Students should refer to the section on undergraduate admission procedures for specific information on admission and evaluation.